davidmfoley/isolate-react/docusaurus/docs/isolateComponent/03-test-multiple-components.md

 The choice between testing components individually or together has different tradeoffs depending on the components being tested.

 In general, testing components together gives confidence in the way the components integrate with each other, at the cost of increased [coupling](https://en.wikipedia.org/wiki/Coupling_(computer_programming)) between tests and implementations.

-Testing components